 And once you lose a customer’s trust, it’s very hard to get it back.

-I mentioned some of this above in the section about feedback and active listening.
+I mentioned some of this above in the section about customer feedback and active listening.
 Here are some more tips that’ll help you improve two-way communication with your customers:

 - Thoroughly research how your customers and the public will respond to planned changes.